Region and Society

 Mark Smith, Executive Director of Business and Regional Engagement

+Mark takes strategic responsibility for all business engagement activities at the University and showcases the commercial benefits of working with Aston to business, professional and public sector organisations.
+This includes Aston’s business growth programmes, student placements, knowledge transfer partnerships (KTPs), Degree Apprenticeships and other initiatives.
 Mark joined Aston from Birmingham City University where he was Director of Enterprise and Employability.
-His career has involved working across government, regeneration and online education, taking on extensive projects including establishing new airports and fostering enterprise in inner-city areas.
+His career has involved working across government, regeneration and online education taking on big projects including establishing new airports and fostering enterprise in inner-city areas.

 Tiago Moutela, Regional Engagement Officer